-We have had an interest in supplements of all kinds for a very long time, lately we have realized that the real treasures really lies on the bottom of the ocean!
+We have had an interest in supplements of all kinds for a very long time, including Rhodiola Rosea, but lately we have realized that the real treasures really lies on the bottom of the ocean!
 Blue Green Algae are one of the most nutritious supplements on the market today and here’s why:

 The Blue Green Algae